-They feed as they go and can been seen practicing a social behavior known as allogrooming that is purely sociable in purpose.
+They feed as they go and engage in allogrooming, mutual grooming that is purely sociable in purpose.

 The monk saki is capable of emitting highly specialized vocalizations.
 The adults can recognize their mate by a specific vocalization, but otherwise many of the ways monk sakis communicate appear to be designed to express aggression.
 Squeaks, whistles, and trills are low intensity, like an initial warning call, while barks, grunts, and roars indicate more aggressive intentions.

 Adult monogamous pairs of monk sakis mate for life.
 They will raise a single offspring during each breeding season and retain a family group size of 4–5 individuals on average.
 The pair will raise their young within their home range, which is typically a defended territory (hence the aggressive vocalizations mentioned above).

 Females are in estrus for approximately 18 days and gestation for approximately 170 days.